-It is my suggestion as a professional biologist and request as a suchar of the Su Hydro Fisheries filtigation group and Department Coordinator to the Cook Inlet Regional Planning Team that the draft document to recalled from public and Legislative distribution and a formal Departmental review process initiated.
-I also believe a review process in the control of the this process happened would be helpful to all of the control of the contro oc: Comissioner Collinsworh
+It is my suggestion as a professional biologist and request as a something of the Su Hydro Figheries Mitigation group and Department Coordinator to the Cook Inlet Regional Planning Team that the draft document by recalled from public and Legislative distribution and a formal Departmental review process initiated.
+I also believe a review and explantion of how this process happened would be helpful to all of us.